The Inward Investment and International Taxation Review: Mexico

 The following returns are mandatory under Mexican legislation, and each entity could be subject to certain filings under certain scenarios.

-The Information about Fiscal Situation (ISSIF) return is mandatory for entities falling within any of the following scenarios: (1) entities earning taxable revenues in the year exceeding 644,599,005 Mexican pesos; (2) entities that are part of the optional group regime under MITL; (3) entities that are part of the federal public administration; (4) foreign residents with a permanent establishment in Mexico; and (5) entities resident in Mexico that carry out transactions with foreign related parties (subject to certain thresholds).
+The Information about Fiscal Situation (ISSIF) return is mandatory for entities falling within any of the following scenarios: (1) entities earning taxable revenues in the year exceeding 644,599,005 Mexican pesos; (2) entities that are part of the optional group regime under the MITL; (3) entities that are part of the federal public administration; (4) foreign residents with a permanent establishment in Mexico; and (5) entities resident in Mexico that carry out transactions with foreign related parties (subject to certain thresholds).
 ISSIF is due by 30 June of the following year to that in which the taxpayer falls within any of the scenarios listed above.
 Note that this return could not be filed if a taxpayer elects to file instead a statutory tax report of its financial statements (also due by 30 June of the following year) per Article 32-A of the Federal Tax Code.
+The 2022 tax reform is expected to include rules regarding filing obligations for both the ISSIF and the statutory tax report based on taxable revenues.

 In addition, the 2016 Mexican tax reform amended the Income Tax Law to implement the transfer pricing (master file/local file) documentation requirement.
 Mexican companies must submit the required documents by the end of the year (i.e., 31 December) following the fiscal year.
 This reform also introduced country-by-country reporting by large multinational enterprises based in Mexico.